-The Bristol Glaciology Centre uses a combination of fieldwork, remote sensing, numerical modelling and laboratory analyses to investigate the following two principal research themes.
+The Bristol Glaciology Centre uses a combination of fieldwork, remote sensing, numerical modelling, experimental and theoretical approaches to investigate the following two principal research themes.

 The Low Temperature Experimental Facility (LOWTEX) is a unique national research facility focussed upon biogeochemical processes in freshwater systems, including low temperature environments.